 The holidays come with some sustainability challenges.
 Stanford University reports that, Americans throw away about 25% more trash than usual between Thanksgiving and New Year’s.
 Consider all the single-use wrapping paper, the shipping and packaging, the feasts, the trips back and forth to the store…

 …it can really add up.
 From sustainability perspective, it can be unsettling to think about the impending mountain of waste at the other end of the season.
 Despite that, we can still love and embrace the holidays (and gift giving!) by going into the holiday season with a plan to reduce waste and get creative with gift ideas and packaging.
 If this has been on your mind as well, here are some ideas to get you started:

 Get creative with wrapping and packaging.
 Wrapping paper is often only used once and then thrown away.
 Use newspaper instead, which can be recycled after.
 Save boxes from online purchases and reuse to package gifts.
 Better yet, wrap gifts in something reusable, like a tote bag or a cloth sack for bulk goods.
 That’s like an extra bonus gift!

 If you’re sending gifts to long-distance friends and family, order from businesses local to where the gift is going.
-This will not only support small businesses in other communities, but reduce transportation emissions as well.
+This will not only support small businesses in other communities, but reduce shipping and transportation emissions as well.
 Gift baskets from a local cheese or wine shop make great gifts!

 Think sustainable for the gift itself.
 Zero waste stores like fill & refill not only have refillable home and body products, but tons of gifts in stock and ready to go as well.
 And the Actively Green sustainable business network has a gift for everyone in your life.
 We’re talking restaurants, outdoor gear, hotels (staycation, anyone?) and more!
 It’s a great way to support our local and sustainable businesses.